 In the mid 1960’s Jeff came to the U.S. to play a summer season on the 3/14 Wurlitzer organ that was then installed at the Surf City Hotel on the Jersey shore.
 He decided to stay in America, and subsequently became a U.S. citizen.

-Over the course of his career, he played most of the important instruments in the U.S, and England, and was a featured organist at three ATOS conventions.
-He also played for the Theatre Organ Society International at the Byrd Theatre in Richmond, Virginia.
+Over the course of his career, he has played most of the important instruments in the U.S, and England, and has been a featured organist at three ATOS conventions.
+He recently played for the newly formed Theatre Organ Society International at the Byrd Theatre in Richmond, Virginia.

-Jeff served as house organist at theatres operated by Nelson Page in the New York Metropolitan Area for over 16 years.
-Many appreciative movie audiences had heard him play the 3/12 Kimball and the 2/6 Moller Lobby Organ at the now closed Galaxy Theatre that was located in a high rise building in Guttenberg, N.J., and the 2/11 Wurlitzer at the Lafayette Theatre in Suffern, N.Y.
-He also played before the Big Screen Classics Movies shown at the Lafayette.
+Jeff has served as house organist at theatres operated by Nelson Page in the New York Metropolitan Area for over 16 years.
+Many appreciative movie audiences have heard him play the 3/12 Kimball and the 2/6 Möller Lobby Organ at the now closed Galaxy Theatre that was located in a high rise building in Guttenberg, N.J., and the 2/11 Wurlitzer at the Lafayette Theatre in Suffern, N.Y.
+He also plays before the Big Screen Classics Movies shown at the Lafayette.

 He recently lead the crew which reinstalled the 3/12 Kimball from the Galaxy Theatre, Guttenberg, in the school auditorium/gymnasium of Our Lady of Consolation RC Church, Wayne, N.J.

 An additional little known talent is Jeff’s artistic ability with a paint brush.
 It was he who restored much of the decorative paint and gilding when Nelson Page took over operation of the Lafayette Theatre.

 Our sincere condolences go out to his family.

 We are pleased to announce that organ music at the Lafayette Theatre will continue, utilizing a rotating staff of local organists.